GitFrog/git-training/lesson-3/00_LEC_Lesson3.md

 	+ Feeding "IAE" to SHA-1 returns `233ed065ce5a1aa80d3d930be6a8a5fd850963a3`
 	+ Feeding "IAe" to SHA-1 returns `323a6905d656be822184e40067f82d26468376de`
 4. There should be no collisions: two inputs should not give the same output*
-5. Reverse-engineering the output to determine the input should not be possible (or very difficult)
+5. Reverse-engineering the output to determine the input should not be possible (or *exceedingly* difficult)

 *Note:* [SHA-1 has been broken (a collision has been discovered)](https://phys.org/news/2017-02-cwi-google-collision-industry-standard.html), but still has many applications nonetheless.
 SHA-256 is now experimental in Git.